jchernak96/jchernak96.github.io/_posts/2021-08-29-true-patience.md

 ### Data Prep

 The first step in this project was acquiring pitch level data from statcast.
 Fortuantly, the pyBaseball savant scraper works very well and allowed me to quickly grab all data from 2021.
-Once I had this data, I did some basic re-coding of pitches to move less common pitches (such as a knuckle curve or splitter) into more common designations (such as curveball or changup) under the assumption that these pitches have similar shapes and areas of effectivness.
+Once the data was loaded I needed to find the run expectancy values for each game state situation.
+This is pretty simple as we just have to create a few columns that inform us of the game state (outs, base situations), the max runs scored by the batting team in each inning, and the number of runs scored from the time of an at bat to the end of the inning.

 ```{r}
 #Load packages